isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Because most arithmetic is assumed to be signed;
-`x - y` yields a negative number when `y > x` except in the rare cases where you really want modulo arithmetic.
+`x - y` yields a negative number when `y > x` except in the rare cases where you really want modular arithmetic.

 ##### Example